bemto/bemto-oveflower/lib/Readme.md

     `;

     <GradientOverflower>
-      Some long text that could become shorter.
+      Some long text that fades into gradient.
     </GradientOverflower>

 This works really easily: instead of an overflower with some extra text, we make it empty (but containing just a single nbsp in order not to lose the baseline), but then make it not to take any space by utilizing a negative margin, then moving it in front of our content using z-index and now we can make any visual effect for our fade, in our example — white gradient.